-One of the first things you should do after installing your Z-probe is checking how well it works using the M48 command to test it.
+One of the first things you should if you are having issues is check how well its working by using the M48 command to test it.

 In our latest firmware (TH3D Unified Firmware) M48 is enabled by default for ALL machines that we support.
 Please update to this one before contacting support as it addresses issues present in older firmware releases.